mindcrypt/whisperLLM/README.md

 3. The key is used to generate 256-word dictionaries at random.
 There will be as many different dictionaries as there are words generated that hide information.

 4. Each dictionary has 256 words.
 Therefore, 2^8=256.
-Each word can encode by its index in the table a value of 8 bits.
+Each word can encode by its index in the table (dictionary) a value of 8 bits.

 5. We take the information to be hidden and we cut it into blocks of 8 bits.